Koredotcom/react-native-botsdk/README.md

 #User identity - This should represent the subject for JWT token that could be an email or phone number in case of known user.
 In case of anonymous user, this can be a randomly generated unique id.

 #Bot name - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex.
-"Demo Bot"
+"Demo Bot".

-#Bot Id - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex. st-acecd91f-b009-5f3f-9c15-7249186d827d
+#Bot Id - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex. st-acecd91f-b009-5f3f-9c15-7249186d827d.

-#Server URL - replace it with your server URL, if required
+#Server URL - replace it with your server URL, if required.

+#jwtServerUrl - replace it with your JWT server URL.

 #Anonymous user - if not anonymous, assign same identity (such as email or phone number) while making a connection.